-- (3) Go back through every state that the network passed through during the swapping procedure and choose among them the state in which the cut size takes its smallest value. - (4) Perform this entire process repeatedly, starting each time with the best division of the network found in the last round. - (5) Stop when no improvement on the cut size occurs.
+(3) Go back through every state that the network passed through during the swapping procedure and choose among them the state in which the cut size takes its smallest value.

+(4) Perform the steps (2) - (4) repeatedly, starting each iteration with the best division of the network found in the last round (in step (3)).

+(5) Stop when no improvement on the cut size occurs.